basiaz79/My-Portfolio/README.md

 • Manipulate requests and create test cases using the Postman tool.
 <li>Mobile Testing</br>
 <li>Black-box</br>
-Use of equivalence class techniques and boundary value techniques
+Use of equivalence class techniques and boundary value techniques.
+Coverage determinator.
 <li>White-Box Testing</br>
 o	Tools: Flowchart app (app.code2flow.com) The diagrams and pseudocode are prepared in a graphic program and inserted into the solution in the form of an image.